muadib25/battleship/README.md

 battleship
 ==========

-A simple battleship console-game I made in Python, initially from a tutorial.
+A simple battleship console-game I made in Python 2.7, initially from a tutorial.
 I will be adding new features every now and then.
+This code works only in Python 2.7.

 My first repo on Github, btw.
 Yuppie! :-D